 The 2019 ML 1792 grant covers 810 acres (370 hectares) of surface area fully owned by the Company, an area adequate to construct and operate a scandium mine of a scale outlined in the definitive Feasibility Study.
-The Company had originally filed a mining lease application (MLA 531) covering an area of 874 hectares, which was granted in 2017 as a Mining Lease, and later ruled invalid.
-The reduction in area between the initial and the replacement ML grants represented acreage protested in an "Agricultural Land' objection lodged by a local landowner.
-The landowner holds freehold surface ownership over a portion of the original grant.
+The Company had originally filed a mining lease application (MLA 531) covering an area of 874 hectares, which was granted in 2017 as a mining lease (ML 1763), and later ruled invalid.
+At that time, it was unknown, to both the Department and the Company, that a local landowner had filed a prior, timely and valid objection to the granting of that mining lease.
+The reduction in area between the initial 2017 ML 1763 and the replacement 2019 ML 1792 represented acreage protested in an "Agricultural Land" objection lodged by a local landowner.
+The landowner holds freehold surface ownership over a portion of the original grant that was previously covered by the 2017 ML 1763.

-On September 10, 2020, The Company announced receipt of a Final Determination letter from the Deputy Secretary, Mining, Exploration and Geoscience resolving the outstanding objection filed by the landowner in 2016.
+On September 10, 2020, the Company announced receipt of a final determination letter from the Deputy Secretary, Department of Regional NSW, Division of Mining, Exploration and Geoscience resolving the outstanding objection filed by the landowner in 2016.